ShaneCurcuru/menotomymatters/_pages/2021warrant.md

 The 2021 Annual Town Meeting begins [Monday, April 26, 2021](https://www.arlingtonma.gov/town-governance/town-meeting) at 8PM as a remote meeting over Zoom and the town's special TM member voting software.

 Below you'll find the text of all articles on the warrant, with some annotations, and links back to the [official warrant on the town website](https://www.arlingtonma.gov/town-governance/town-meeting/2021-town-meeting-warrant).
+See also what happened during the [2020 Regular TM](/tm/2020draft/) and [2020 Special TM](/tm/2020special/).

 ## Reports To Town Meeting